FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

 ### How make it works

-The pipeline is get the dataset in pandas dataframe format, preprocessing (it automatically splits train, valid and test sets), training and evalutaing.
+The pipeline is get the dataset in pandas dataframe format (there are some utils functions, they expect dataset in `datasets/` local directory), preprocessing (it automatically splits train, valid and test sets), training and evaluating.
 Here a `main.py` example:

 ```python
 from preprocessing import bertPreprocessing